Gait variability and walk-to-run transition

 To disseminate the current status on the topic of walk-to-run transition and gait variability in humans

-The aim of this seminar is to increase the understanding of the walk-to-run transition and gait variability in humans.
-The improved understanding can be useful, for example, in connection with the development of treatments for injuries and diseases of the nervous system and the musculoskeletal system.
-Moreover, the increased understanding can be useful in the development of solutions that require interaction between body and technology.
-That could for example be in exoskeleton and neurorobotics technology where a deep understanding of human voluntary movements during locomotion is fundamental.
+The aim of this seminar is to increase the understanding of the dynamics of gait through studies of gait variability and the walk-to-run transition in humans.
+That is not only of academic interest.
+It may also facilitate interpre-tation and choice of outcomes, study/intervention planning, patient evaluation, as well as treatments for injuries and diseases of the nervous system and the musculoskeletal system.
+Moreover, the increased understanding may also be useful in the development of assistive technology, which requires interaction between the human and technology.
+That could for example be regarding exoskeleton and neurorobotics technologies where a profound understanding of human voluntary movements during locomotion is essential.

 |Department of Health Science Technology||Department of Biomedical Sciences|